cirnelle/TwitterML/README.txt

-THIS IS THE README FILE FOR THE TWITTERML PROJECT!
+THIS IS THE README FILE FOR THE TWITTERML PROJECT

-This is a new line of text in the 'test branch' branch.
+A toolkit for the study of science communication on social media using machine learning